 The Middle Ground Journal Submission Guidelines

-The Middle Ground Journal: World History and Global Studies (ISSN: 2155-1103), is an open-access, refereed and nonprofit journal published by the Midwest World History Association, an affiliate of the World History Association.
+The Middle Ground Journal: World History and Global Studies (ISSN: 2155-1103), is an open-access, peer-reviewed, and nonprofit journal published by the Midwest World History Association (MWWHA), an affiliate of the World History Association.
 We do not charge fees of any type to authors, reviewers, or readers.
-Please check our Submission Guidelines page for information on our open-access policy and detailed instructions on style and formatting.
+Please read this Submission Guidelines page in its entirety for information on our open-access policy and detailed instructions on style and formatting.
 More information on the journal also available at: https://www.facebook.com/middlegroundjournal .
-Please address all inquiries to the journal’s Chief Editor
+Please address all inquiries to the journal’s Chief Editor.

 Please include your full name and institutional affiliation when you comment.
 The Middle Ground Journal reserves the right to refuse to post comments for any reason.

 Submissions to The Middle Ground Journal will be accepted on a continual basis.
 For questions about the suitability of thematic topics, please contact the Chief Editor.
-We accept articles and essays, short stories, photography, other artistic/creative artifacts, travel and conference reports, as well as reviews of nonfiction, fiction, film, and television.
+We invite the submission of articles and essays, translations and reviews of books, films, and other materials related to world history or global studies.
 We also encourage reviews of world history and global studies textbooks and reflective presentations of teaching materials.
-While we publish invited reviews, we also welcome reviews of books and other artifacts you already possess.
-The Middle Ground publishes two issues annually, spring (February to April) and fall (September to November).
+While we publish invited reviews, we also welcome reviews of books and other materials you already possess but ask that you contact the Chief Editor before writing the review.
+The Middle Ground publishes two issues annually, spring (February to April) and fall (September to November), also on a continual basis.

-All entries should be e-mailed to the Chief Editor as an attached file.
+All submissions should be e-mailed to the Chief Editor as an attached file, to email@example.com.
 The format for submission is Microsoft Word, default layout, Times New Roman 12 pts font, double spaced.
 In the body of the e-mail message, include current contact information and brief biographical data that should appear with the article.
 Submission to The Middle Ground Journal in this manner will constitute your acknowledgement that you have studied these guidelines, and have agreed to the conditions therein.

 Please consult the current issue as a model for the preferred style.
 While we prefer the Chicago Manual of Style, as an interdisciplinary and global journal, we welcome other commonly accepted citation styles on a case by case basis.